Here's a question that keeps most business leaders up at night: Are you making million-dollar people decisions based on gut instinct?

 Step 1: Define Your Business Questions

 Start with the problems that actually matter to your organization.
 Not "what's interesting" but "what's expensive" or "what's blocking our growth."
+The best HR analytics programs don't start with "how mature are we in analytics?"—they start with one painful, specific question:

 - Why is turnover in our sales organization double the industry benchmark?